HarryPaniccc/writing/The Einzberns have Returned.md

 ---

 Toren stepped over the discarded spear, holding his own ahead of him in a white-knuckled grip, and trying not to blind himself with his lantern.

+"Hello?", he called into the night air, slowly stepping forwards.
+"Is anyone out there?"

-Slowly he stepped forwards, careful not to let his mind run away with panic.
-The light from the street ended just as the space between buildings ahead grew too tight to ride a horse down, but with his lantern slowly dispelling the darkness, Toren began to make out a small smear of crimson lining the stones of the ground and wall ahead.
+His breath shaky, he peered around the street, careful not to let his mind run away with panic.
+The light from the lamp ended just as the space between buildings ahead grew too tight to ride a horse down, but with his lantern slowly dispelling the darkness, Toren began to make out a small smear of crimson lining the stones of the ground and wall ahead.

 The dark alleyway surrounding him threatened to press the air from his lungs as realisation hit.
 The shadows that would not be dispelled seemed to almost crawl along the ground, reaching for his legs to drag him to his death.
 A void of a path lay ahead like a black sea on a moonless night, inviting a cold and uncaring end.